roblaing/webgames/README.md

 specifications) for anyone who wants to make their programs interoperable.

-There's <a href="https://tools.ietf.org/html/rfc2360">Guide for Internet Standards Writers</a>, an RFC on RFCs, which jumps ahead to step 4 of the HTDP recipe, templating.
+There's <a href="https://tools.ietf.org/html/rfc2360">Guide for Internet Standards Writers</a>, an RFC on RFCs, which besides being really <em>meta</em>, jumps ahead to step 4 of the HTDP recipe, templating.

 JavaScript, similarly, is a product of <em>specification-first programing</em>, with
 <a href="https://www.ecma-international.org/">ECMA</a> making its API freely available, the latest being